Cooool! This Color Activity for Toddlers Is a Real Trip

 3. Spy for Colors in the Car

 What kid doesn’t love a good game of I-Spy?
-Whether you’re taking a road trip or just driving to your KinderCare center, look for colors out the window.
+Look for colors out the window.
 They’re everywhere, in every shade—whether in stoplights and traffic signs or on cars, billboards, and buildings.

 4. Read About Colors at Story Time

 The wonderful world of books is brimming with colors for your toddler to explore in-depth.
-You can buy or check out books specifically about colors (like Edible Colors by Jennifer Vogel Bass, Mouse Paint by Ellen Stoll Walsh, or A Color of His Own by Leo Lionni), or you can stick with some of their favorites and make the colors in the illustrations the main focus.
+You can find books specifically about colors (like Edible Colors by Jennifer Vogel Bass, Mouse Paint by Ellen Stoll Walsh, or A Color of His Own by Leo Lionni), or you can stick with some of their favorites and make the colors in the illustrations the main focus.

 5. Pull out the Crayon Box